majdi-ghni/energy-consumption-optimizer/README.md

     `git clone https://github.com/majdi-ghni/energy-consumption-optimizer.git`

 2. **Navigate to the project directory**:
-    `cd energy-consumption-optimizer`
+    `cd energy-consumption-optimizer/src/main/docker`
-3. ** Create and start the docker container for the database by executing the following command:
+3. **Create and start the docker container for the database by executing the following command:
    `docker-compose up --build`

 ### DBeaver setup & Database connection